NervosEducationHub/EducationHubArticles/zk_rollup_vs_optimistic_rollup/index.md

 date: '2023-04-09T16:00:00.000Z'
 ---

 Rollups are powerful blockchain scaling solutions that have become very popular over the last two years.
-There are two types of rollups, zero-knowledge rollups (ZK-rollups) and Optimistic rollups, which serve the same purpose but function differently.
+There are two types of rollups: zero-knowledge rollups (ZK-rollups) and Optimistic rollups, which serve the same purpose but function differently.

 Transactions in Optimistic rollups are automatically assumed valid until proven otherwise, while ZK-rollups utilize zero-knowledge proofs (will be explained below) to prove transaction validities.
 Both rollup types have their own benefits and drawbacks, which will be explained in detail below.